-- 23. Where OEH suspects that an incident has occurred which may have breached the Act or AHIP, OEH may request a written incident report, which includes the following: - (a) the nature of the incident - (b) the actual or likely impact of the incident on Aboriginal objects and/or Aboriginal places - (c) the nature and location of these Aboriginal objects and/or Aboriginal places, referring to and providing maps and photos where appropriate - (d) any conditions of an AHIP which may have been breached, and - (e) the measures which have been taken or will be taken to prevent a recurrence of the incident. - 24.
-The incident report must be provided to the OEH office within the timeframe specified in the request.
+- Where OEH suspects that an incident has occurred which may have breached the Act or 23.
+AHIP.
+OEH may request a written incident report, which includes the following: - the nature of the incident - the actual or likely impact of the incident on Aboriginal objects and/or Aboriginal places (b) - the nature and location of these Aboriginal objects and/or Aboriginal places, referring to and providing maps and photos where appropriate - any conditions of an AHIP which may have been breached, and (d) - the measures which have been taken or will be taken to prevent a recurrence of the incident. - The incident report must be provided to the OEH office within the timeframe specified in the 24. request.